 If the judge agrees that you are, in fact, a psychological parent, you have the same rights and responsibilities as a biological parent or an adoptive parent, meaning that you can, in fact, file for child custody, parenting time, or child support.

 How can people in domestic relationships learn more about the issues we’ve been talking about and their rights and responsibilities under New Jersey law?

 I encourage listeners to download our free guide, “Splitting Up When You Aren’t Married.
 Five Steps to Safeguarding Your Future,” for details on everything we’ve discussed today plus more tips on relationship planning for unmarried partners in New Jersey.
 Please find it at wlg.com/downloads.

 What special help does your firm offer to prospective clients dealing with palimony, parenting time, and other potential domestic partnership issues?

-If you’re seeking a trusted family law attorney with experience setting up palimony and cohabitation agreements, and custody and child support arrangements as well, please contact us today to set up your free consultation.
+If you’re seeking a trusted family law attorney with experience setting up palimony and cohabitation agreements, and custody and child support arrangements as well, please contact us today to set up your consultation.